HCI

 Contact: Gaëlle Calvary

-Lectures and project: François Bérard (FB) & Gaëlle Calvary (GC) & Yidong Huang (YH)
+Lectures and project: François Bérard (FB) & Gaëlle Calvary (GC) & Tom Jullien (TJ)

 Goals